Is Running A Marathon Bad For You?

 #1: Cardiac Events

-The most concerning and frequently cited reason that running a marathon is bad for your body is the potential risk of sudden cardiac death or serious adverse or irreversible damage to your heart.
+The most concerning and frequently cited reason that running a marathon could be bad for your body is the potential risk of sudden cardiac arrest or other serious heart events.

 A runner cradling their knee with their hands.